Shopify/quilt/.github/CONTRIBUTING.md

 Example: To test my changes to `@shopify/react-form-state` in my local project named `cool-proj`, I would run `yarn tophat react-form-state ../path/to/cool-proj`.

+Note: If the package you are testing has dependencies inside Quilt itself, you will need to run `dev build` first.

 ### Emoji commits

 We have found that prefacing a commit message or PR title with an emoji can be a great way to improve the developer experience when browsing the repo code.
 Additionally, it is a terse way to convey information.
 Many of our contributors have found the guide at https://gitmoji.carloscuesta.me/ to be helpful in preserving this dynamic.